apache/beam/learning/prompts/code-explanation/java/05_io_spanner.md

          void setSpannerProjectName(String value);
      }
 ```

-The `main()` method creates a `Pipeline` object and uses the `SpannerIO.read()` method to read data from the Spanner table.
+The `main()` method creates a `Pipeline` object and uses the `SpannerIO.read()` method to read data from the specified Spanner table.

 ```java
         ReadSpannerTableOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadSpannerTableOptions.class);

          Pipeline p = Pipeline.create(options);
 ```

-The `project` variable is set to the Spanner project ID, or the default project ID if the `--spannerProject` option is not provided.
-The pipeline reads data from the specified Spanner table using the `SpannerIO.read()` method, which takes the instance ID, project ID, database ID, table name, and columns as parameters.
+The `project` variable determines its value based on the provided Spanner project ID or the default project ID if the `--spannerProject` option is not specified.
+The pipeline reads data from the designated Spanner table using the `SpannerIO.read()` method that specifies the instance ID, project ID, database ID, table name, and columns.

 ```java
 String project = (options.getSpannerProjectName() == null) ? options.getProject() : options.getSpannerProjectName();